Ask Dashboard - Real-time Q&A Monitoring

 • Batch Size: Choose how many questions to evaluate (1, 5, 10, 20, or 30).

-• Source Scope: "Eligible sources only" uses DR-filtered Alt6 Qual sources; "All sources" uses unfiltered Alt6 Raw sources.
+• Source Scope: "All sources" uses unfiltered Alt6 Raw sources.

-• Non-recompute: Questions already evaluated in the Last Run with the same weights and source scope are skipped.
+• Non-recompute: Questions already evaluated in the Last Run with the same weights are skipped.

-• Settings Change Warning: If you change weights or source scope, a confirmation dialog appears before starting.
+• Settings Change Warning: If you change weights, a confirmation dialog appears before starting.

 • Summary Grid: Shows all evaluated questions with scores, deltas, and metadata.
 Click a question to scroll to its card and auto-expand the LLM Judge section.